PEROSH recommendations for procedures to measure occupational physical activity and workload

-Project members: NRCWE, IFA, INSHT, CIOP, INRS, STAMI, FIOH, INAIL, AUVA, HSL, TNO
+NFA, IFA, INSST, CIOP-PIB, INRS, STAMI, FIOH, INAIL, AUVA, HSE, TNO

-University of Gävle, Karolinska Institute
+University of Gävle and Karolinska Institute

-Exposure assessments in this area has to a large extent been based on self-reported information on physical work demands or activities of daily having a high risk of information and recall bias.
-There is a great need for technical measurement system capable of providing valid information of physical work place exposure or physical activity patterns which later can be applied in larger epidemiological studies.
+In addition physical activity in general – both work and leisure time – has been identified as the main determinant for “lifestyle” diseases such as overweight and hypertension.
+Exposure assessments in this area have to a large extent so far been based on self-reported information on physical work demands.
+This incurs a high risk of information and recall bias.
+There is a great need for technical measurement systems capable of providing valid information about physical workplace exposure or physical activity patterns which later can be applied in larger epidemiological studies.

 Publication A practical guidance for assessments of sedentary behavior at work

 1st Report Assessing Sedentary Behaviour at Work with Technical Assessment Systems